daocodedao/CivitAI-CLI/README.md

 Explore CivitAI-CLI and make the most out of CivitAI's extensive resources.
 For further inquiries or issues, refer to the official CivitAI documentation or raise an issue on this repository.
 ```

-This should provide a more accurate and detailed overview of the CivitAI-CLI tool.